English

 ‘Awareness is essential,‘ says Alex Hediger.
 Regular training, such as phishing simulations, can be used to raise employees’ awareness and increase their vigilance.
 This makes it easier to recognise well-disguised ‘CEO fraud’ emails, in which a supposed managing director or senior executive asks employees to make expensive transfers.
 Such training helps to minimise risks and protect the company from costly attacks.

-We have developed an IT security awareness webinar to sensitise our customers’ employees.
-We provide basic knowledge about cyber security, correct behaviour in the event of incidents, secure use of IT systems and many other exciting insights.
+We have developed an IT Security Awareness Webinar to sensitise our customers’ employees.
+We provide basic knowledge about cybersecurity, correct behaviour in the event of incidents, secure use of IT systems and many other exciting insights.

 Crisis Management in an Emergency – Fast and Structured Action